 When owning an IRA, the owner has to start taking required minimum withdrawals (RMD's) at age 72 and pay state and federal income taxes on those withdrawals.
 With the passage of the SECURE Act, the IRS now requires most non-spouse beneficiaries (including children) to take the RMD's over a ten year period, instead of allowing for the RMD's to be "stretched out" over the beneficiary's life expectancy under the old rules.
 This creates more income tax to be paid on the IRA early on and less opportunity for the beneficiary to benefit from tax-deferred growth.

-An IRA Inheritance Trust® has the ability to give you the benefit of that “stretchout.”
+An IRA Inheritance Trust® has the ability to give your heirs the benefit of that “stretchout.”
 Taking into consideration income and principal appreciation, and the longer time period, an IRA could be a tremendous part of the financial future of your family and give that protection that you need.